Type A and Type B Personality (Free 3-Min Test)

 Type A Personality Traits

 Type A personalities are also highly organized and methodical with their time.
-These are the type of members that you want in your group projects for school or work, they waste no time getting things done and are very structured, wanting things in a very particular way.
+These are the type of members you want in your group projects for school or work, they waste no time getting things done and are very structured, wanting things in a very particular way.

 To sum it up, these are the characteristics of a Type A Personality:

-When it comes to the Big Five, people with a Type A tend to be more Disagreeable, but they also tend to be more Conscientious.
+Regarding the Big Five, people with a Type A tend to be more Disagreeable, but they also tend to be more Conscientious.

 Examples of Type A Personality